Posted October 15, 2014

 Now that you have the framework for your investigation, you can start to narrow down the focus of what you’re trying to find.
 From our hypothetical scenario above, an analyst would be trying to find more information about whether the suspicious URL is a threat to their organization.

-If you don’t have a security-focused tool like the Cyber Threat Center, which includes malware and phishing history databases, you can use a traditional search engine like Google, Bing, or Yahoo! to see whether anyone has reported phishing or malware attacks using this URL or the subject line in the email that contained the URL.
+If you don’t have a security-focused tool like the Cyber Threat Center, which includes Malware: Software that is intended to damage or disable computers and computer systems. and Phishing: The fraudulent practice of sending emails purporting to be from reputable companies in order to induce individuals to reveal personal information, such as passwords and credit card numbers. history databases, you can use a traditional search engine like Google, Bing, or Yahoo! to see whether anyone has reported phishing or malware attacks using this URL or the subject line in the email that contained the URL.
 If you get results that show the URL is associated with a well-known phishing campaign, your security team can take steps to protect your organization from the attack.

 InfoSec tools come in all shapes and sizes, but these tools can take the data from your devices and add the context needed to turn data into threat intelligence.
 For example, 40 percent of breaches stem from malware, which can be monitored and prevented with these tools discussed above.

-The Cyveillance Threat Center was designed for security, risk, and compliance professionals in mind, so it has the tools your analysts need to reclaim their primary role analyzing threat intelligence, not collecting data.
+The Cyveillance Threat Center was designed for security, risk, and compliance professionals in mind, so it has the tools your analysts need to reclaim their primary role analyzing Threat Intelligence: Evidence-based knowledge about an existing hazard designed to help organizations make inform decisions regarding their response to the threat., not collecting data.
 Find out what OSINT can tell you about a threat actor, how to determine if your business should be using an OSINT platform, and how to get a free trial of the Cyveillance Cyber Threat Center.